 Liz Cheney: What’s next for the firebrand anti-Trump Republican?

-The three-term congresswoman likely to lose her at-large US House primary race in Wyoming against a Trump-backed opponent.
+The three-term congresswoman has lost her at-large US House primary race in Wyoming against a Trump-backed opponent.
 What’s next for the GOP lawmaker?

-As the likely primary loss of Representative Liz Cheney looms, the speculation over what’s next for the never-Trump Republican has grown.
+As the primary loss of Representative Liz Cheney – confirmed on Tuesday night – loomed, the speculation over what’s next for the never-Trump Republican was already growing.

-On Tuesday, Rep Cheney will square off with Trump-backed Harriet Hageman, who by the latest poll estimates from the Casper Star-Tribune is leading the three-term congresswoman from Wyoming by more than 20 points.
+On Tuesday, Rep Cheney lost to Trump-backed Harriet Hageman, who by the latest poll estimates from the Casper Star-Tribune was leading the three-term congresswoman from Wyoming by more than 20 points.

 Indeed, in her final campaign video released last Thursday, Ms Cheney’s closing argument resonated more as a public notice that she, and the rest of the Republican Party for that matter, would not be defeated by Trumpism.